wonderfan/wonderfan.github.io/_posts/2015-04-16-angular-directive.md

 For example, if the expression is `increment(amount)` then we can specify the amount value by calling the `localFn` as `localFn({amount: 22})`.

+#### `controller`
+Controller constructor function.
+The controller is instantiated before the pre-linking phase and it is shared with other directives (see `require` attribute).
+This allows the directives to communicate with each other and augment each other's behavior.
+The controller is injectable (and supports bracket notation) with the following locals:

+`$scope` - Current scope associated with the element `$element` - Current element
+`$attrs` - Current attributes object for the element `$transclude` - A transclude linking function pre-bound to the correct transclusion scope.
+The scope can be overridden by an optional first argument.
+`function([scope], cloneLinkingFn)`.